idaholab/moose/modules/scalar_transport/doc/content/source/bcs/BinaryRecombinationBC.md

 \int_{\Omega} \psi_i K_r uv d\Omega
 \end{equation}

-where $K_r$ is the recombination coefficient specified with the `Kr` parameter,
+where $K_r$ is the recombination coefficient specified with [!param](/BCs/BinaryRecombinationBC/Kr),
-$u$ corresponds to `variable` and $v$ is a coupled variable specified by the `v` parameter.
+$u$ corresponds to [!param](/BCs/BinaryRecombinationBC/variable) and $v$ is a coupled variable specified by [!param](/BCs/BinaryRecombinationBC/v).
 As the name states, this class is meant to model binary recombination reactions occuring at a boundary.

 !syntax parameters /BCs/BinaryRecombinationBC